61st Fighter Squadron (USAF AETC)

 Training for the 61st FS is a standard syllabus to get students their first look at the F-16 and prepare them to serve with active duty units.
 'Top Dogs' mission statement is to 'Train world-class F-16 pilots.
 This requires professional competence, teamwork, and pride from the entire 61st FS team.
 The 61st FS's focus is on our mission and taking care of our people.'

 In February of 2008 the base commander Brig.
 Gen. Tom Jones announced that the 63rd FS will be deactivated.
 The General based his decision on the squadron's historical heritage.
 This ultimate decision had to be made as a result of the 2005 Base Realignment and Closure Committees decision that Luke AFB give up twenty-five block 25s.
 As a result the 61st FS will give up its block 25s and receive the block 42s from the 63rd FS.
-The first block 25 F-16s are set to leave Luke AFB in November 2008 with oldest and highest airframe hour aircraft leaving first most likely from all the block 25 squadrons.
-Likely some 61st FS block 25s will go to the other Luke AFB block 25 squadrons.
+The first block 25 F-16s left Luke AFB in November 2008 with oldest and highest airframe hour aircraft leaving first.
+Some 61st FS block 25s did go to the other Luke AFB block 25 squadrons.

 Aircraft Markings History